 The Plough’s Sunday menu features not only your roast dinner favourites of Beef, Pork or Chicken but also a choice of a gammon, pie, fish or vegetable dinner.

 I chose the Glaves of Brompton topside of beef.
 Glaves is a popular local butcher, along with Stepney Hill Farm where The Plough source their loin of pork and is somewhere we frequent to get our own meat from, so we knew the beef would be amazing.
 Which it was.
 Without a doubt being one of the best pieces of meat I’ve had in a while.

-The Plough’s Sunday Lunch follows a similar and favourable presentation to that of The Grainary, with the meat, pudding, gravy, roasties and in this case some mash potato arriving on your plate.
-Then the option to ‘fill’ your plate with the small, yet adequate side dishes of seasonable vegetables.
-Which during our visit were broccoli and red cabbage.
+Presented with the meat, Yorkshire pudding, gravy, roasties and in this case some mash potato a on your plate, with a small, yet adequate side dish of seasonable vegetables, which during our visit were broccoli and red cabbage.

-Although my sweet tooth is one to be rivalled, when it comes to dessert after a Sunday lunch, I’m normally one to skip it, as I’m just too full!
-However on this day, I really I thought I really needed to push my belly boundaries and order.
-So of course, it was the Sticky Toffee Pudding.
+When it comes to a Sunday Lunch, I’m normally too full for dessert, but I really wanted to have one and of course, it had to be the Sticky Toffee Pudding.
 I truly believe this and apple crumble is the only dessert to really have after a Sunday Lunch.
-End of.